 11. RULES GOVERNING CONCURRENT FUNDING

-A BSHQ recipient may not accept funding from the Soutien aux cotutelles Québec-France program or other Government of Québec or Government of Canada mobility programs during the same period.
+A BSHQ recipient may not accept funding from any mobility program (Soutien aux cotutelles) or other Government of Quebec or Government of Canada mobility programs during the same period.
 Students funded under the mobility support program (Ministère de l’Éducation et de l’Enseignement Supérieur in collaboration with universities) can claim only the difference between the value of the mobility scholarship and funding received under the BSHQ program.

 12. INTERNSHIP REPORT

-BSHQ scholarship holders agree to submit to the Fonds, no later than one month after the end of the internship, a report summarizing the work done and the achievement of the objectives.
+BSHQ scholarship holders agree to submit to the Fonds, no later than one month after the end of the internship, receipts for reimbursement of covered expenses (Section 6) and a report summarizing the work done and the achievement of the objectives.
 This report must be signed by the master’s or doctoral research supervisor, the internship supervisor and the scholarship holder, and submitted in the scholarship holder’s E-portfolio.
 The final scholarship instalment is conditional on the submission of this report and its approval by the Fonds.

 The internship supervisor at the host environment must complete the section provided for this purpose, detailing the successes and/or failures of the internship as perceived and/or evaluated by the internship host.